 - Saint Paul By Bike blog in the Pioneer Press/Twin Cities.com – Saint Paul Pioneer Press reporter Frederick Melo does an outstanding job covering the City of Saint Paul.
 If you live or work in the Capitol City, Fred’s coverage of development, politics, and other important issues is required reading.
 Fred’s story about Saint Paul By Bike is another nice piece that makes me look better than I really am.
 Thank you Fred!

 - Streets.mn – This is a transit and land-use-focused blog that is written by volunteer bloggers and is a non-profit entity.
-(I contribute an edited post of SPBB.)
+(I contribute edited posts of SPBB.)

 - Saint Paul Historical tells more than 270 fascinating stories about people, places and things in our fair city with interactive map links.
 You can view this site on a computer or via free iOS and Android apps.
 Brought to us by Historic Saint Paul.